Creating a partner trunk and a public connection in it

 : Trunk ID you got from support in the previous step.vlan_id

-values of the private connections previously set up in this trunk.peer_bgp_asn
+values of other private connections in this trunk.peer_bgp_asn

-: BGP ASN on the customer's equipment in ASPlain format.
+: Customer endpoint BGP ASN in ASPlain format.
 This value is selected by the customer.allowed-public-services

-for the services from the table to provide access to via this public connection.is_nat_extra_ip_required
+of services you want to access through this public connection.is_nat_extra_ip_required

-subnet to implement NAT functions.
-By default, no additional service prefix is allocated (the value isfalse
+subnet prefix) to implement NAT.
+By default, this value isfalse

-Here is an example of support's response when requested to create a public connection (for information):
+Here is an example of the support response to a request for a new public connection (for reference only):

 ipv4_peering: